 Current research shows that the rates of child poverty have increased nationally in the past several years.
-The federal poverty level is defined as follows: A family of two adults and two children fall within the "poverty" category if their annual income is below \$24,036.1 According to KidsCount, Washington children fare somewhat better than children elsewhere in the US, yet in 2015, one out of every six Washington children was living at or below the federal poverty level.2 There are significant differences in child poverty by race and ethnicity; more than one third of Native American, African American, and Hispanic/Latino children in Washington live in poverty.3 Poverty is the most prevalent Adverse Childhood Experience (ACE) reported nationally and at the state level; this is significant in that ACEs are potentially traumatic events in childhood that researchers have found to be strongly predictive of negative health and well-being outcomes in later years, including obesity, depression, heart disease, and alcoholism.4 These compromise individual quality of life and create costly public health burdens.
+The federal poverty level is defined as follows: A family of two adults and two children fall within the "poverty" category if their annual income is below \$22,479.1 According to KidsCount, Washington children fare somewhat better than children elsewhere in the US, yet in 2021, 12% of Washington children were living at or below the federal poverty level.2 There are significant differences in child poverty by race and ethnicity; almost 1 in 4 of Native American, African American, and Hispanic/Latino children in Washington live in poverty.3 Poverty is the most prevalent Adverse Childhood Experience (ACE) reported nationally and at the state level; this is significant in that ACEs are potentially traumatic events in childhood that researchers have found to be strongly predictive of negative health and well-being outcomes in later years, including obesity, depression, heart disease, and alcoholism.4 These compromise individual quality of life and create costly public health burdens.